tlevine/www.thomaslevine.com/content/!/everyday-living-for-girls/index.md

 ## Personal and Social Development
 ### Petting
 > One of the questions that arises between boys and girls is that of petting.
-It is agreed that public demonstration of affection is always in bad taste and the wisdom of that done in secret is always to be questioned. \citep[386]{vanduzen}
+It is agreed that public demonstration of affection is always in bad taste and the wisdom of that done in secret is always to be questioned. *(page 386)*